What is a Freight Truck?

 Ready to start booking jobs?
 Start with Truckstop.com’s load board.
 Find legit freight loads for freight trucks of any type, partner with trustworthy brokers, and book loads instantly.

 Beyond the basic load board, Truckstop.com can also help you cut down on paperwork, get your authority faster, process more loads quickly, manage cash flow, and hopefully make more money.
-Use our load tracking tool to give real-time freight visibility for your brokers through hands-free check calls and easy document sharing so you can keep your eyes on the road.

 As the first online load board, we know the road better than anyone.
 Our trusted solutions remove the roadblocks that take too much of your time and money to help you keep up with today’s speed of freight.
 See how our load board works or schedule a demo to experience the Truckstop.com difference.